FuturesLab/Binvariants/README.md

 ### Adaptively Learning Invariants
 Currently, Binvariants learns invariants before fuzzing and then runs fuzzing separately.
 A possible enhancement is to learn invariants during fuzzing and update them as violations occur, allowing feedback to evolve over time.

+Possible design considerations:
+1. If invariants are updated during the execution of a test case that later crashes or times out, the update may need to be reverted.
+A practical solution is to apply updates to a copy of the invariants and commit them only if the test case completes normally (i.e, `FSRV_RUN_OK`).
+2. As fuzzing runs and invariants are updated, violations will naturally become less frequent.
+This risks AFL++ repeatedly selecting early-stage test cases (which trigger more violations but represent less-evolved program states).
+A [weight/perf_score/top_rated](https://github.com/AFLplusplus/AFLplusplus/blob/stable/src/afl-fuzz-queue.c) adjustment on AFL++ side may be needed to ensure that later, more representative test cases are selected.

 ### Cross-Basic-Block Invariants
 Binvariants currently focuses on single-block invariants.
 A potential enhancement is supporting cross-block invariants.
 It requires new data structures to track register values across block boundaries, as well as additional instrumentation to check violations when control transfers between blocks.